 For veteran entrepreneurs looking to take advantage of these programs, here are a few tips to follow:

-- Look out for other incentives: State offices aren't the only entities extending deals to veterans.
+State offices aren't the only entities extending deals to veterans.
 Many organizations have programs geared toward assisting veterans looking to start their own companies.
 The International Franchise Association's VetFran Directory features more than 600 franchise systems that offer incentives to veterans.
 Search the VA's Veterans Entrepreneur Portal for more opportunities.

-- Fortify your interests: Set up the business the right way from the beginning to help protect personal assets and property.
+Set up the business the right way from the beginning to help protect personal assets and property.
 Make incorporation or LLC formation a first step.

 Veterans are at the core of America's small business community.
 By encouraging veteran entrepreneurs and offering incentives to make it easier to run and grow their businesses, states and other government entities are not only benefiting the veterans themselves, but the American economy as a whole.